kauralasoo/MTAT.03.239_Bioinformatics/gene_expression/Exploring_gene_expression.md

 ## Importing the data

+First, download the full dataset from the course [website](https://courses.cs.ut.ee/2019/bioinfo/spring/uploads/Main/RNA_SummarizedExperiment.rds.zip).

-First, you can import the data into R using to following command:
+Now you can import the dataset into R using the following command:

 ```r